DaBigBlob/ms-store-arm64/README.md

 ```powershell
 Get-AppxPackage -Name "Microsoft.WindowsStore" -AllUsers | Remove-AppxPackage
 ```
-Restart Windows and perform the steps at the beginning of this article.
+2. Restart Windows and perform the steps at the beginning of this article [here](#how-to-install).
 # CREDITS

-### *this beautiful piece of work was gathered from [parallel's wayback machine page](https://web.archive.org/web/20211128085342/https://kb.parallels.com/en/128520)*
+1. **This beautiful piece of work was gathered from [parallel's wayback machine page.](https://web.archive.org/web/20211128085342/https://kb.parallels.com/en/128520)**
+2. I assembled and wrote scripts myself.